Patient Information: Summary of Product Characteristics

 Rare (may affect up to 1 in 1,000 people):

-You should know that you may experience certain side effects, called withdrawal syndrome, after interrupting a short or long-term treatment with gabapentin (see "If you stop taking Gabapentina Sandoz").
+You should know that you may experience certain adverse effects, called withdrawal syndrome, after interrupting short-term or long-term treatment with gabapentina (see "If you stop taking Gabapentina Sandoz").

-Do not use this medicationafter the expiration date that appears on the packaging after “CAD/EXP”.
+Do not use this medicine after the expiration date that appears on the packaging after "CAD/EXP".
 The expiration date is the last day of the month indicated.

 Store below 25°C.

-Bottle: Keep the bottle perfectly closed to protect it from moisture.
+Bottle: Keep the bottle tightly closed to protect it from moisture.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and unused medication at the SIGRE collection pointat the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medication.
-By doing so, you will help protect the environment.
+Medicines should not be thrown down the drain or into the trash.
+Deposit the packaging and medicines you no longer need at the SIGRE collection point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This way, you will help protect the environment.

-The hard capsules are packaged in PVC/PE/PVDC//Alu blisters or in HDPE bottles with a child-resistant closure, inside a cardboard package.
+The hard capsules are packaged in PVC/PE/PVDC//Alu blisters or HDPE bottles with child-resistant closures, inside a cardboard box.

 Package sizes: